meeeejin/SWE3033-F2021/week-4/README.md

 $ rm -rf /path/to/datadir/*
 ```

-2. Use `mysqld --initialize` to initialize the data directory, including the *mysql* database containing the initial MySQL grant tables that determine how users are permitted to connect to the server:
+2. Use `mysqld --initialize` to initialize the data directory:
 - `--datadir` : the path to the MySQL data directory
 - `--basedir` : the path to the MySQL installation directory